 -You cannot be enrolled full time at a college or university (except for joint high school/college programs).

 -If you are the sole provider for another person (e.g., single parent, guardian for younger sibling, etc.), please contact the nearest Air Force ROTC detachment admissions representative for dependent care plan information.

-Open for International Students: Students of USA can apply for these Air force scholarships.
+Scholarship Open for International Students: Students of USA can apply for these Air force scholarships.

-Description: Air Force ROTC scholarships cover your tuition and most lab fees.
+Scholarship Description: Air Force ROTC scholarships cover your tuition and most lab fees.
 Also, you’ll receive an annual textbook allowance and up to a $500 spending cash monthly stipend.
-A variety of full and partial opportunities are available, and certain scholarships have specific requirements.
+A variety of full and partial scholarships are available, and certain scholarships have specific requirements.
 There are three different types of scholarships, and the application process is the same for all of them.

 Type 1—Pays full college tuition, most fees and a book allowance.
-Approximately five percent of our four-year opportunities are Type 1—mostly in technical fields as deemed needed by the Air Force (careers with a scientific basis such as engineering, chemistry and meteorology).
+Approximately five percent of our four-year scholarships are Type 1—mostly in technical fields as deemed needed by the Air Force (careers with a scientific basis such as engineering, chemistry and meteorology).